MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Methods

 The experiment consisted of an ABX test comparing generated images with reference images.
 Based on the participants' response data, each image was updated until the exploration of human metamer boundaries converged.

 Eight participants took part in the experiment.
-The study was conducted with approval from the ethics committee of the research institution (detailed information will be disclosed after the double-blind peer-review process).
+The study was conducted with approval by the Ethics and Safety Committee of the University of Tokyo.
 The MAME framework was implemented using a Python web framework (Django) and a browser-based experimental environment with JavaScript \citep{adolphe2022open}.
 Image generation was performed on a server machine with an NVIDIA RTX A2000 GPU, and the generated images were presented in the Google Chrome browser via a local server.

 The experiment was conducted in a dark room, with participants' heads fixed at a distance of 70 cm from the monitor.
 In all tasks, participants were instructed to fixate on a fixation point \citep{thaler2013best} at the center of the monitor (Fig.~\ref{fig:ABXtest}).